For those new to this website:

 Alternate Title: Hey, CORELLE (Instant Brands)… “Were you lying then, or are you lying now?”
 (Maybe a little of both?
 See the history of their statements on the subject, below.)

-After historically flat-out denying that they ever used Lead in the glazes of their dishware (see communications below), Corelle in their most recent statements (from their new parent company, “Instant Brands”) now claim that they are aware that Lead was used in the surface decorations of their vintage dishes but that these dishes do not leach unsafe levels of Lead and that – in fact (based on their “third-party” testing – which they have not made public) their vintage dishes are safe to use for “every-day dinnerware.”
+After historically flat-out denying they ever used Lead in the glazes of their dishware (see communications below), Corelle claimed in their most recent statements (statements made by representatives for their new parent company, “Instant Brands”) that they are aware Lead was used in the surface decorations of their vintage dishes but that these dishes do not leach unsafe levels of Lead; and that — in fact (based on their “third-party” testing, which they have not made public) their vintage dishes are safe to use for “every-day dinnerware.”
 Spoilers: The blanket statement that their vintage dishes do not leach Lead is false.
 TLDR concerns?
 Watch the one-minute video under section #2 below and then skip to the “In Conclusion” statement (Section #11) at the bottom of this article.

-Below are screenshots of Corelle’s recent responses to customers / Lead Safe Mama readers who have voiced concerns.
-Continue reading below these images for a dissection of (and dismantling of) their argumentation that the dishes are safe for food use purposes.
+Below are screenshots of Corelle’s recent responses to customers/ Lead Safe Mama readers who have voiced concerns.
+Continue reading below these images for a dissection (and dismantling) of their argumentation that the dishes are safe for food use purposes.

 May 27, 2022 response to a Lead Safe Mama reader